Capital Stock: 32 104 000,00 €

 VIII.
 DATA PROTECTION ACT

-According to the French Data Protection Law ("Loi Informatique et Libertés") of January 6, 1978 amended in 2004, you have the right to access and rectify your information, that you can exercise by contacting firstname.lastname@example.org.
+According to the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, you have the right to access and rectify your information, that you can exercise by contacting firstname.lastname@example.org.
 You can also, for legitimate reasons, oppose the processing of your personal data.

 IX.
 OWNERSHIP RETENTION CLAUSE